 Every relationship runs into problems from time to time, especially as it matures from the early honeymoon phase into more mature love.
 Some people are hesitant to seek the advice of a therapist regarding their relationship because they're worried it's admitting there's something wrong or it makes them feel vulnerable.

-The rise in popularity of online therapy has made it easier to speak to a therapist with experience in helping couples work through their challenges and difficulties.
+The rise in popularity and proven effectiveness of online therapy has made it easier to speak to a therapist with experience in helping couples work through their challenges and difficulties.
 With online platforms like BetterHelp, you can book sessions online anytime, anywhere with an internet connection.

 Questions People Commonly Ask